 Remote work increased everyone’s screen time, and the creator economy was bolstered by our collective isolation and need to connect.
-It was the perfect storm for creators to build the one-to-many relationships online that define them.
-“If you have a phone and an internet connection, you can tell a story,” says Samir.
-“On TikTok, that was happening.
-We were all having a relatable experience and we were able to express it with a very low barrier to entry.”
+It was the perfect storm for creators to build the one-to-many online relationships that define them.
+“We were all having a relatable experience, and with TikTok, we were able to express it with a very low barrier to entry,” says Samir.

 Entrepreneurial spirit rose as many out-of-work creators sought alternative sources of income.

-The creator economy’s middle class
+Meet the creator economy’s middle class

 For the rest—the “middle class” of the creator economy, as Li Jin writes—a mix of income sources is the reality.
 Creators can monetize social audiences directly on-platform in multiple ways, like ads, subscriptions (say, Patreon), sponsored content, shoutouts (think Cameo), and tips.